 - Wait for Google Photos to finish backing up all your photos.

-- Double check all your photos transferred to Google Photos.
+- Double-check that all your photos have now transferred to Google Photos.

 - Turn off or delete iCloud Photos on all your devices.

 Google, on the other hand, presents another alternative when you run out of space.
-Sure, you can buy more storage from Google.
-Or you can convert your photos and videos to high-quality compressed versions and get unlimited storage.
-For free!
+Sure, you can buy more storage from Google… but the initial free allowance is at least higher.

-Apple’s closed ecosystem is infamous. iCloud breaks the trend a little bit with the iCloud for Windows app.
+Apple’s closed ecosystem is infamous. iCloud breaks the trend a little bit with the iCloud for Windows app, and you can also access the service via a web browser on non-Apple devices.
 But you still get a much better experience if all your devices are Apple.

 On the flipside, Google Photos is available to download on any device, regardless of brand.
 And the experience remains the same whatever you use it on.
 If you’ve got a mix of different brands, then Google Photos is probably the best option for you.